kohanyirobert/gcp-hledger-web/README.md

 - The service account used during deployment should use the following roles
   - Cloud Run Viewer
   - Storage Object Admin
+- The service account used by the workflow must have Storage Admin permission (to be able to create a new registry)
+- Set `GCP_PROJECT` and `GCR_JSON_KEY` on GitHub for the workflow to work

 ## Environment variables